Why Dark Beige Could Be the New 'White'

 Image credit: coordonne.com

-How to Transition from White to Dark Beige
+How to Transition from White to Darker Beige

-If you’re ready to embrace dark beige, start small.
+If you’re ready to embrace this neutral hue, start small.
 Paint a single wall or a cozy nook to see how it interacts with your space.

 Gradually incorporate complementary décor elements like throw pillows, rugs, or curtains to create a cohesive look.